 The best free and open-source alternatives to Google Drive on Android

-The best free and open-source alternatives to Google Keep on Android
+The best free and open-source alternatives to Hangouts and Duo on Android

 Privacy has become a major point of discussion in the tech community over the past few years, and its importance only grows after every Facebook scandal.
 The growing awareness of privacy issues has directly led to the intensifying popularity of open-source alternatives to proprietary software — for every Windows 10 update that erases privacy settings, alternatives like elementary OS gain more momentum.

 However, it can be difficult to know what options there are for replacing popular apps and services.
 After all, many open-source projects are part-time efforts that spread purely by word-of-mouth.
 That's why we're starting this new series dedicated to finding open-source alternatives to popular Google apps.
 First up is Gmail.

 Why does open-source matter?

 Free and open-source software (FOSS) has a number of advantages, but to most people, the main benefit is privacy.
 All the code is out in the open, so anyone with programming knowledge can go through it and see exactly what an app is doing.
 Proprietary apps can sometimes feel like black boxes, where you don't really know what's going on behind the scenes.
 That's rarely the case with FOSS.